Guest post by Zoe Sandell

 Taking the Eurostar

-like all trains, has half the seats facing forwards and the other half backwards.
+The Eurostar, like all trains, has half the seats facing forwards and the other half backwards.
 Of course, we ended up getting rear facing seats that Brodie dislikes.
 He was fine until the train started to move.
 I have to say he didn’t get upset, but I could see the panic in his face.
 Luckily, we found two seats facing the right way and moved.
 Once settled all was well.

 The actual tunnel through the channel only goes for about 20 minutes but was still exciting.
 Brodie watched “Madagascar” on his DVD player, and we took a walk to the café carriage for the experience.